MohammedMAmir/IPS_UWB/README.md

 ### Calling the API ###

-The api for the project is broken down into 4 parts and can be used to update the database.
-Although all the functionalities of the API can be accessed through website dashboard, they can also be accessed using HTTP GET/POST requests.
+The api for the project can be used to query and update the database.
+It is broken down into 4 parts.
+Although all of the functionalities of the API can be accessed through website dashboard, they can also be accessed using HTTP GET/POST requests and therefore, from anchors and tags.
 The API is broken down as follows: